mercadde/openmm-napshift/README.md

 ## Building from source
 1. Install dependencies:

    This project depends on the OpenMM and LibTorch libraries.
 A CUDA compiler is also required.
-OpenMM is available via conda, and instructions for LibToch installation can be found at https://pytorch.org.
+OpenMM is available via conda, and instructions for LibTorch installation can be found at https://pytorch.org.
 Alternatively, an environment file containing all required dependencies to build OpenMMNapShift can be found at [environments/build.yml](environments/build.yml):
    ```
    cd environments
    conda env create -f build.yml